RedisLabs/redislabs-docs/content/rs/concepts/compatibility.md

     blocked and produce an error when executed on a dedicated database:
     - MOVE
     - SELECT
-- Data persistence, backups, and access controls are managed from the Redis Software admin console.
+- Data persistence and backups are managed from the Redis Software admin console.
 The following commands are blocked:
     - BGREWRITEAOF
     - BGSAVE
     - LASTSAVE
     - SAVE
+- Access controls are managed from the Redis Software admin console.
+The following commands are blocked
     - ACL DELUSER
     - ACL SETUSER
     - ACL GENPASS